.. what are they? What do these terms mean?

 - on the agency's OSH WIKI site, a 2014 article on Harassment at Work .
 The article defines harassment, discusses the 'antecedents' to harassment, including workplace and individual factors, examines the consequences and then looks at interventions.

 - EU-OSHA says that sexual harassment and violence in the workplace often lead to very serious consequences for the victims.
-The organisation has produced two infographics which show key data on these issues, explaining the concepts and highlighting the need to take these issues very seriously.
-Take a look and spread the information.
-Healthy Workplaces Campaign on stress and psychosocial risks.
+Some of its publications: An infographic - Sexual Harassment at work; Workplace Violence and Harassment: A European View; Healthy Workplaces Campaign on stress and psychosocial risks.